scionproto/scion/doc/ColibriDesign.rst

    the segment reservation configuration file changes.
 #.
 The service reads the configuration file and creates a segment reservation request per each entry.
     - The path used in the request must be obtained using the *path predicate* in the configuration.
 #.
-The store in the *COS* saves the intermediate request and sends the request to the next AS
+The store in the COLIBRI service saves the intermediate request and sends the request to the next AS
    in the path.
 #.
 If there is a timeout, this store will send a cleanup request to the next AS in the path.

 Handle a Setup Request
 **********************
 #.
-The *COS* store is queried to admit the segment reservation.
+The COLIBRI service store is queried to admit the segment reservation.
 #.
 The store decides the admission for the reservation (how much bandwidth).
    It uses the *traffic_matrix* from the configuration package.
 #.
 The store saves an intermediate reservation entry in the DB.
 #.
-If this AS is the last one in the path, the *COS* store saves the
+If this AS is the last one in the path, the COLIBRI service store saves the
    reservation as final and notifies the previous AS in the path with a reservation response.
 #.
 The store forwards the request with the decided bandwidth.